-Time from acceptance of landscaping works Criteria Bond Refund / Reduction 9 months - From acceptance of works Landscaping conforms to requirements, is established and maintained.
-Adequate provision from on-going watering and growth.
-Any/all replacement plants provided.
-50% 18 months - From acceptance of works Landscaping is well established (as a guide >50% full growth depending on species).
-All replacement plants are established.
-The landscaping intent is being achieved.
-25% 24 months - From acceptance of works Landscaping is fully established, or within 80% depending on species.
-25%
+Time from acceptance of landscaping works eptance of Criteria 9 months - From Landscaping conforms to requirements, is established and maintained.
+500/ acceptance of works Adequate provision from on-going watering and growth.
+50% Any/all replacement plants provided.
+18 months - From Landscaping is well established (as a guide >50% full growth depending on species). acceptance of works All replacement plants are established.
+25% The landscaping intent is being achieved.
+24 months - From acceptance of works